 Dealers in Securities.
 Residual Holders that are dealers in securities should be aware that the Service has issued final regulations (the "Mark to Market Regulations") under Section 475 of the Code relating to the requirement that a securities dealer mark to market securities held for sale to customers.
 This mark-to-market requirement applies to all securities of a dealer, except to the extent that the dealer has specifically identified a security as held for investment.
 The Mark to Market Regulations provide that, for purposes of this mark-to-market requirement, a Residual Security is not treated as a security and thus may not be marked to market.
-The Mark to Market Regulations apply to all Residual Securities acquired on or after January 4, 1995.

 Tax-exempt entities.
 Any excess inclusion income with respect to a Residual Security held by a tax-exempt entity, including a qualified profit-sharing, pension, or other employee benefit plan, will be treated as UBTI.
 Although the legislative history and statutory provisions imply otherwise, the Treasury conceivably could take the position that, under pre-existing Code provisions, substantially all income on a Residual Security (including non-excess inclusion income) is to be treated as UBTI.
-See "-Tax Treatment of Residual Securities-Taxation of Residual Holders."
+See "-Tax Treatment of Residual Securities-Limitations on Offset or Exemption of REMIC Income."